Ex-foes Ethiopia, Eritrea eye peace dividend after historic deal

 “This move opens prospects for real, regional economic integration.
 Get the economic underpinnings of the region right and you get stability,” said Alex Rondos, the European Union’s special representative for the Horn of Africa.

-“Having those resources on both sides channelled back to their economies is a significant positive impact,” Belachew Mekuria of the Ethiopian Investment Commission told Reuters.
+“Having those resources on both sides channeled back to their economies is a significant positive impact,” Belachew Mekuria of the Ethiopian Investment Commission told Reuters.

 “You can’t imagine how wasteful it is to secure a border which is more or less artificial.”